Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Two—The Mongol Conquests.md

 ## So Very Important Quotes

 "You remember sharks and minnows right?
-It involves shooting at your friends" - Chang, Lecture 2
+It involves shooting at your friends" - Chang, Lecture 2 "Her name was Chabi, wait, why is that funny?"